aasaish/Kahuta-Travels/README.md

 Frontend: Utilizes HTML5, CSS3, and JavaScript to create a responsive and intuitive user interface.
 The design focuses on accessibility and ease of use across various devices, from desktops to smartphones.

-PDF Generation: Integrates PDF generation libraries to dynamically create and deliver tickets, enhancing convenience for users while maintaining a professional presentation of booking information.
+PDF Generation: Integrates JavaScript libraries for PDF generation, enhancing convenience for users while maintaining a professional presentation of booking information.